 This article proposes a new way to preference the press—one that would not involve direct subsidies or discriminating between old media and new.
 Instead, it would give journalists a commodity that is fundamental to their work: information.
 To preference the press, this article looks to the Freedom of Information Act, the law governing when and how the executive branch discloses information to the public.
 While in theory the law facilitates the press’s access to vast amounts of information in the hands of the executive branch, implementation of FOIA has, since it was passed in 1966, been fraught with problems.
 Agencies routinely take months and even years to respond to journalists’ requests, making the process incompatible with a news cycle that is spinning ever faster.

 This article proposes focusing on FOIA’s expedited processing provisions to prioritize journalists’ requests over those of other requesters, expedite agency fulfillment of them, and ease the press’s ability to challenge late, incomplete, or otherwise unsatisfactory disclosures.
 It argues that any journalist filing a FOIA request seeking expedited processing should presumptively go to the front of the queue.
 At that point, there would be firm deadlines (where none exist now) for providing the journalist with the information requested.
 These small but significant changes to an already established provision of FOIA could help the media better serve as a watchdog at a time when that role needs protecting.

 Scholarly Commons Citation

 Carroll, Erin C., "Protecting the Watchdog: Using the Freedom of Information Act to Preference the Press" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1431.
+1431.